senekor/rust-workshop/final_project/src/web_app_websocket.md

 ## Making the recipient configurable

 This I will leave mostly up to you, except for one feature of `leptos` that we haven't seen so far.
-You can pass arguments to custom components, also referred to as "attributes" fromm the HTML perspective.
+You can pass arguments to custom components, also referred to as "attributes" from the HTML perspective.
 When declaring the component, it looks like a regular parameter.
 When you use the component, it works with the `key=value` syntax like a normal HTML element.